The Florida Travel Guide

 The Top Ten Florida State Parks

-There are 175 Florida State Parks.
-While Florida is known for its large number of parks, some are wildly popular tourist sites, which is unusual for public parks.
-Because they are popular, may not mean they are in our top ten based on our experiences.
+There are over 175 Florida State Parks.
+While Florida is known for its large number of parks, some are wildly popular tourist sites, which is unusual for most state public parks.
+Because they are so popular, they may be in our top ten.
+The ones below are based on our experiences.

 Here are our top Ten Florida State Parks –